BakiZy/BakiZy/README.md

-My name is Milos Petrov, 34 year old junior  Web Developer.
+My name is Milos Petrov, 34 year old passionate  Web Developer.
 I used to study computer science but i dropped out after struggling with real life issues.
 Didn't have much connections with coding since then, until spring last year I decided to get back into it.
 Started slowly with HTML and CSS, finished couple online courses, and a bootcamp for beginners (worked in Java), after which i also succesfully completed backend bootcamp, focusing on .NET technologies.